 AT&T is one of America's most popular mobile network carriers with almost 100 million subscriptions.
 The Texas-headquartered multinational conglomerate charges $14 or $17 every month for phone insurance.
 Many consumers are unaware that they can and should look elsewhere for smartphone insurance.

 Why?
-Because they’re paying at least 70 percent more for coverage that’s further hindered by a growing list of limitations.
+Because they're paying more for coverage that's further hindered by a growing list of limitations.
 This article includes everything you need to know about AT&T phone insurance and why it isn’t the best choice.

 AT&T Phone Insurance Overview

 According to its 2021 second-quarter earnings package

 , AT&T currently has around 98 million subscribers in the United States and is in third place behind Verizon and T-Mobile.
 A significant proportion of AT&T's customers overpay for their insurance coverage.

-Customers should expect to pay up to $204 per year for such coverage.
+At $17/mo, customers should expect to pay $204 per year for such coverage.

 What many subscribers don't seem to realize, though, is that they're overpaying significantly no matter which plan they have.
 Furthermore, all of the AT&T phone insurance plans are run by Asurion

 For example, AT&T charges a standard deductible of up to $299

-– more than any other carrier or comparable insurance, extended warranty, or service contract provider.
+– more than any other carrier or comparable insurance, extended warranty, protection plan or service contract provider.
 At the same time, customers can only make two or three claims per year with AT&T’s insurance plans.

 There are many other issues, too, which is why professionals recommend buyers look for other options before purchasing an AT&T phone warranty.

 AT&T Phone Insurance Cost

-AT&T’s smartphone insurance and device protection provisions are considerably more expensive than other insurance options.
-At $8.99 per month or around $107 annually, even their cheapest plan is almost twice as expensive as coverage from Upsie
+AT&T's smartphone insurance and device protection provisions are considerably more expensive than other insurance options.
+Their most affordable plan is $14 per month, and their most expensive plan is $17 per month.

 AT&T Phone Insurance Deductible